kcarnold/cs344/content/project/_index.md

 </details>

 - **Walkthrough meetings**: Meet with the professor (in person or online) before Reading Recess.
 Show what steps you have taken so far.
 - Attend the **final project showcase** in which you can see everyone’s project.
 Be prepared to demo your system and to explain its key points.
+Presentations are informal, so slides are not required (but may be helpful if your notebook is large or your results don't easily fit in a notebook.)

 ## Final Deliverables

 By the **end of the day of final presentations**, submit the following:

--   A technical report on the project
+-   A technical report on the project.
+This can be your Jupyter notebook file, or you may use a different technology if you want to include results that don't fit in a notebook easily.
 -   A **short explanation of the technology you build on** for a nontechnical audience.
--   Supporting materials, including code, as appropriate
+-   Supporting materials, including code/notebooks, as appropriate

 The following sections provide additional detail about each component.